Fallout 76 hands-on: What’s gained and lost by going online

 Instead, it’s up to the players to populate the land.
 Once you emerge from the Vault (it’s a short sequence that is lighter on story and tutorials than what you see in, say, Fallout 3), you’ll have a C.A.M.P, an item that creates your own settlement.
 You set down a camp, and then you use your materials to build crafting stations, walls, turrets, and more.

 The C.A.M.P. is similar to Fallout 4’s base-building mechanics.
 But this feature works much better when you have friends to help you create your new home.
-You can communicate and help create different parts of the settlement.
-Someone can work on making walls while someone else build turrets, for example.
-Or it can just be a free-for-all with everyone building whatever they want.
 It’s also fun to stumble onto other player’s settlements and see their creativity.

 Building is a key component for Fallout 76.
 As you wander the world, you’ll want to pick up ever little knickknack you find and then use a work station to turn them into scrap.
 You then use these parts to make new weapons, armor, and all of the building materials and other items you’ll want for your camp.